The artist is not a special kind of person; rather each person is a special kind of artist.– Ananda Coomaraswamy, Art Historian

 Women Beyond Borders has not only had an impact on women, but increasingly with men.
 WBB is more than “women’s issues” and as the project traveled the world it has affected and informed men and boys.
 Comments made by different men after viewing the exhibition have ranged from, “I have five sisters and only now am I beginning to understand them” to, “I want to apologize to all women for what men have done to them.”

 A video created by Jody Nelson about the Girls Inc. Box Project in Santa Barbara, California

 Nothing is a mistake.
 There’s no win and no fail.
 There’s only make. – Corita Kent

 Girls Inc. collaborated with Women Beyond Borders to create boxes for WBB’s ten-year retrospective in 2002 which took place at the University Art Museum in University of California Santa Barbara.

 VIETNAM: BUILDING BLOCKS: LIFE SKILLS, ART, & HEALING

-Building Blocks was an adjunct project initiated by Diep Vuong by Pacific Links Foundation and funded by the Consular Club of Ho Chi Minh City in Vietnam to support the reintegration process of survivors of human trafficking.
-A three-day intensive box project was held in Mui Ne, a local beach town that allowed the young women from PALS’ Southern shelter to distance themselves from their current environment and gain perspective and reflect.
+Building Blocks was an adjunct project initiated by Diep Vuong and the Pacific Links Foundation and funded by the Consular Club of Ho Chi Minh City in Vietnam to support the reintegration process of survivors of human trafficking.
+A three-day intensive box project was held in Mui Ne, a local beach town that allowed the young women from PALS’ Southern Shelter to distance themselves from their current environment and gain perspective and reflect.

 This project focused on helping trafficked returnees rebuild their lives through art.
 Through creative arts workshops, as well as individual and small group sessions, the project focused on building healthy self-esteem and healthy relationships.
 The young girls worked together to build wooden boxes, paint them, and assemble them into a collaborative mosaic, symbolizing the individuality of each woman and the interconnectedness of their journeys together, to rebuild a new life.